Characters: Friendship Is Magic: Rarity

 - With Great Power Comes Great Perks: She uses her magical abilities for fashion.

 - Affectionate Nickname: Spikey-Wikey for Spike, after he gave Rarity his cherished fire ruby to make her happy.
-The nickname stays for the rest of Season 2.
+The nickname stays for the rest of Season 2 and crops up from time to time in Seasons 3 and 4.

 - Big Sister Instinct: